jplane/openai-gameplan-qna/readme.md

 1. [Deploy](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model) a 'text-davinci-003' model to your OpenAI resource.

+1. [Deploy](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model) a 'text-embedding-ada-002' (v2) model to your OpenAI resource.

 1. Copy [template.env](./template.env) into a new file called '.env'.
 Update the API_BASE and API_KEY values using those [found in the Azure portal](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/chatgpt-quickstart?tabs=command-line&pivots=programming-language-python#retrieve-key-and-endpoint) for your provisioned OpenAI resource.
 For API_VERSION use '2023-03-15-preview'.
-For DEPLOYMENT_NAME use the name of the model you deployed in the previous step.
+For COMPLETION_DEPLOYMENT_NAME use the name of the 'davinci' model you deployed in the previous step.
+For EMBEDDINGS_DEPLOYMENT_NAME use the 'text-embedding-ada-002' deployment.

-1. Copy one or more PDF or DOCX files into the [data](./data/) folder.
+1. Copy one or more gameplan DOCX files into the [data](./data/) folder.
 These are the custom data sources you'll be querying using your OpenAI model.

-1. Open [main.ipynb](./main.ipynb) and update the text "YOUR CUSTOM PROMPT" with a query relevant to your source documents.
-For example, if you've included several project overview documents, try asking for a list of all technologies referenced within them, etc.
+For this PoC use gameplan docs which adhere to the [gameplan template](https://aka.ms/gameplantemplate).

 1. Run the notebooks cells in [main.ipynb](./main.ipynb) in order to invoke your deployed LLM in Azure.
-Output of the last cell should show the result of your custom query.
+Output of the last cells should show examples of gameplan prompts and answers.

 ## Ideas for Next Steps

 1. Try adjusting the temperature of your model, to see how results change

+1. Incorporate multiple documents into the QnA functionality

+1. [Parse tables](https://sanyammulay.gitbooks.io/microsoft-office-parsing-doc-sheet-presentation/content/chapter1.html) in the gameplan doc to include more information

-1. Use LlamaIndex to query information in a SQL database
+1. Store vectorized results in a [vector database](https://www.pinecone.io/lp/vector-database)

-1. Write a LlamaIndex integration for your own custom REST API

-1. Use OpenAI on Azure to fine-tune your model and eliminate the need for LlamaIndex entirely
+1. Try other document types (CPR, etc.)